yanxch/angular-code-builder/README.md

 ```

 ### How does it work?
-We are using a Angular Schematics to configure a custom webpack loader for `html` in which we search for `<code>` element and do the escaping automatically.
+We are using a Angular Schematics to configure a custom webpack loader for `html` in which we search for `<code>` elements and do the escaping automatically.

 For the custom webpack configuration we use the custom webpack builder: https://www.npmjs.com/package/@angular-builders/custom-webpack